ORGANISATION/COMPANYRadiation Effects Research Foundation

 [Explanation of institution (recruitment background, institution details, explanation of project, etc.)]

 The Radiation Effects Research Foundation in Hiroshima and Nagasaki, Japan, is a binational foundation supported by the Japanese and U.S. governments and is recognized throughout the world as a leader in the study of radiation health effects.
-It studies the health of Japanese atomic-bomb survivors in several large cohorts, including a cohort whose members have participated in biennial health examinations over a period of decades, and conducts fundamental research on the health effects of ionizing radiation and its interactions with genes, lifestyle, and environment.
-Historically, the Department of Molecular Biosciences has been focusing on studies of radiation carcinogenesis and genetic effects by using biosamples from the survivors and those from the offspring born to exposed parents.
-Also, the department has a mission to explore the molecular mechanisms of radiation effects.
-We are searching for a young or a senior (laboratory chief level), active scientist to develop such a research program.
-The Department is located in the Hiroshima laboratory, in Hijiyama Park, not far from downtown Hiroshima.
-Hijiyama Park affords a spectacular view of Hiroshima and splendid cherry blossoms in the spring.
+It studies the health of Japanese atomic-bomb survivors and their childres in several large cohorts, including a cohort whose members have participated in biennial health examinations over a period of decades, and conducts fundamental research on the health effects of ionizing radiation and its interactions with genes, lifestyle, and environment.
+Historically, the Department of Molecular Biosciences has been focusing on the study of radiation carcinogenesis and genetic effects by using biosamples from the survivors and those from the offspring born to exposed parents.
+Also the department has a mission to explore molecular mechanisms of radiation effects.
+For hereditary effects of radiation exposure, health examinations including cancer and mortality surveys, as well as chromosome and genomic DNA analyses of parent-child trios have been conducted for many years.
+Recently we are planning whole genome sequencing of the trios for the complete scanning of their genome to examine potential radiation-induced mutations at the DNA base level.

 [Job details (duties, subject responsible for, etc.)]